-Football has Always Been a Battleground in the Culture War
+Football Has Always Been a Battleground in the Culture War

 As Trump is wont to do, his treatment of the situation quickly made the subtle unsubtle.
 The apolitical facade of football was revealed fully as a sham by Trump’s very involvement.
 And the NFL, as it is wont to do, responded by trying to reinforce its trademarked brand of unity while minimizing politics.
 In one of the most remarkable and bizarre NFL game days in memory, last Sunday teams across the league chose a patchwork of competing strategies ranging from kneeling en masse or locking arms.
 The Pittsburgh Steelers mostly chose to remain in the tunnel during the anthem.
 The Dallas Cowboys kneeled before the anthem, but stood for the song (they were booed anyway).
 The Carolina Panthers conspicuously did nothing.
 Teams in both the professional and amateur games have taken to locking arms in solidarity, and look like they will continue to do so for the near future.

 But, in solidarity with whom?
 The net effect of the protests across the league, done in the full embrace of the pageantry that Kaepernick’s protest seems to reject, was to reassure fans that it was both possible to love an unchanged NFL and care about the racial issues Kaepernick brought to the game.
 Even that rather safe message was blunted by the way that the NFL and its partners contorted themselves to coddle those offended by the protests, including Cowboys owner Jerry Jones’s close consultation with Trump after the fact and DirecTV’s offer of refunds to put-off fans.
-Trump’s comments this week on Fox and Friends about NFL owners being “afraid of their players,” made the racial animus of the debate even clearer, and made certain to drag the controversy into another week.
+Trump’s comments this week on Fox and Friends about NFL owners being “afraid of their players” made the racial animus of the debate even clearer, and made certain to drag the controversy into another week.
 While the NFL will ostensibly continue to defy him, the real message, as always, is that the league is the American institution, and that nothing can divide it.

 That messaging window has shifted a few football fields away from the original intent of the protest.
 A common refrain that has developed within the league in defense of Kaepernick is that his protest was not a rejection of the NFL or the patriotism wrapped up in Sunday pageantry.
 The argument goes that it is somehow possible to be flag-waving patriot who consumes whole everything the NFL produces and still agree with Kaepernick’s argument.
 But, while allowing for Kaepernick’s own potential evolution on the subject—it’s certainly possible that he’s softened his initial stance on the flag or patriotism themselves being problems—that argument seems a bit more than specious.

 Kaepernick’s initial protest was such a bombshell because it was by nature a critique of how the American civic religion is performed.
 The anthem in NFL games is less a rendition of a song and more a set of rites that have sprawled into the realm of the absurd.
-Today, billowing hundred-yard-long flags, military color guards, fighter jets, stealth bombers, paratroopers, and police units make up the “America” pregame portion of even the most mundane contests.
+Today, billowing 100-yard-long flags, military color guards, fighter jets, stealth bombers, paratroopers, and police units make up the “America” pregame portion of even the most mundane contests.
 While many people expressed alarm earlier this year at the brazen militarism of Trump musing out loud about holding military parades on American streets for holidays, few fathomed that weekly football games already emulate the function of military parades, showcasing the kind of firepower that the country’s military uses to vaporize homes and flatten cities.
 Add to that the fact that many of those exercises are directly subsidized by funds from the Department of Defense, and the deeper layers of Kaepernick’s protest come into view.

 If, as King said in his 1967 Riverside speech against the Vietnam War, racism, materialism, and militarism are “giant triplets” that reinforce and rebuild one another, it’s clear that they all play a role in the policy brutality at the core of Kaepernick’s original complaint.
 Policing has rapidly militarized, and the societal deference shown to the military is mirrored in the deference given to police, where it often manifests as impunity for officers who abuse their authority.
 Existing racial inequalities and racial biases create the self-perpetuating nature of police brutality, and police have often acted as engines of capital, enforcing local corrupt money machines like those in Ferguson that not only violate the civil rights of people of color, but lend to further poverty and inequality.
 These all in turn destroy black lives.
 And those values are all, in turn, peddled with every snap of the NFL.